 ‘Road Tales’ was developed for Dutch children between 4-11 years old and works across all mobile devices.
 It uses a custom developed story-engine that creates unique tales based on the location of the user.
 To ensure the stories to react to the environment, the team scanned all Dutch highways to identify objects like bridges, windmills, trees, petrol stations, and other main objects to transform them into story elements.
 The app uses geo-location the app to pinpoint where you are.
 The team loaded in all the surveyed objects, so the app can identify these objects to build a tailor-made story for each user, ensuring a seamless online to offline experience.

-As a digital product and campaign, Rode Tales was lead by both Daniel Sytsma Isobar Chief Design Officer, and Mervyn ten Dam, ECD ACHTUNG!
-Mgcarrybowen.
+As a digital product and campaign, Road Tales was lead by both Daniel Sytsma Isobar Chief Design Officer, and Mervyn ten Dam, ECD ACHTUNG!
+Mcgarrybowen.

 Daniel explained, “The big challenge we had was that we knew that the magic of the experience was most felt when the stories would react to very specific objects along the road like bridges, windmills and iconic buildings.
 Which is best achieved when you write a custom story for every part of the road.
 At the same time we wanted to deliver a scalable experience that works on every section of the highway, regardless when you drop in.”

 To populate the story engine with locations of over 6000 objects, the team used 3 methods: